Several years ago, my husband Tony and I had the privilege of celebrating Easter twice: first in Bavaria, Germany, then one week later, in Jordan.

 During our visit to Fraueninsel, we strolled the circumference of the island, soaking up its serenity and natural beauty.
 We visited the restored monastery church, which is open to the public, and the Klosterladen (Convent Book and Gift Shop), which is operated by the nuns.

-At the bookshop, Tony found a DVD of Handel’s “Messiah“, which he purchased, with much glee.
+At the bookshop Tony found a DVD of Handel’s “Messiah“, which he purchased, with much glee.
 Tony loves Handel’s “Messiah”!
 For more than 2 years he had been searching for a high-quality recording of this English-language oratorio.

 George Frideric Handel was born in Halle, Germany, but spent most of his life in England.
 He composed the music for “Messiah” in 1741 to accompany Charles Jennens’ text, extracts from the King James Bible and the Book of Common Prayer.
-“Messiah” focusses on Jesus’ birth and ministry (Part 1), Jesus’ death and resurrection (Part 2) and the final resurrection (Part 3).
+“Messiah” focuses on Jesus’ birth and ministry (Part 1), Jesus’ death and resurrection (Part 2) and the final resurrection (Part 3).

-Handel’s “Messiah” was first performed in Dublin on April 13, 1742, 19 days after Easter, the time of year where its message properly belongs!
+You may be surprised to learn that Handel’s “Messiah” was first performed in Dublin on April 13, 1742, 19 days after Easter, the time of year where its message properly belongs!

 One is the “Easter Lamb”, a rich madeira cake baked in a mold tin, in the shape of a lamb.
 The cake is shared by families, traditionally, on Easter Sunday.
 We ate our Easter lamb cake during Holy Week.
 We laughed, because our family’s “Easter Lamb” had a little accident, a bump on its nose!